A complete axiomatization of infinitary first-order intuitionistic logic over $\mathcal{L}_{\kappa^+, \kappa}$: Introduction

 Finally, we should mention that the author has obtained in \cite{espindola} a strong completeness theorem for intuitionistic logic over $\mathcal{L}_{\kappa, \kappa}$ whenever $\kappa$ is a weakly compact cardinal.
 A pertinent observation is that in this paper whenever we talk about completeness we always refer to weak completeness, i.e., valid sentences being provable (in the empty theory).
 This is of course equivalent to having completeness for theories axiomatized by at most $\kappa$ many axioms, since the conjunction of those axioms is expressible in the language of $\mathcal{L}_{\kappa^+, \kappa}$.
 As noted already in \cite{espindola}, this is best possible in terms of the cardinality of the theories involved, since we will see that there are theories with $\kappa^+$ many axioms that are consistent but have no Kripke model.

-This work is a continuation of the investigation begun in \cite{espindola} on infinitary first-order categorical logic, but except for the adaptation of Joyal's completeness theorem, the proofs will only use lattice-theoretic methods on this ocassion.
+This work is a continuation of the investigation begun in \cite{espindola} on infinitary first-order categorical logic, but the proofs will only use lattice-theoretic methods on this ocassion.
 The naturality of the given axiomatization, of course, is motivated by the category-theoretic interpretation.
 The structure is as follows.
 We first introduce the system for infinitary intuitionistic logic over $\mathcal{L}_{\kappa^+, \kappa}$.
 We then work with a coherent fragment of our system and prove it is complete with respect to set-valued models whenever $\kappa$ is weakly compact.
 This is based on a development of an infinitary version of Priestley duality for certain lattices, together with a topological approach to a Rasiowa-Sikorski type result.
 As a consequence, we obtain also the completeness of the full system with respect to validity in Kripke models.